gitext-rs/git-stack/README.md

 - Separates out pull/push remotes for working from a fork
 - On `--push`, detects which branches are "ready" (e.g. root of stack, no WIP)
 - Undo support: backs up branch state prior to rewriting history
+- Ability to navigate the stack and perform operations on it

 Non-features
 - Conflict resolution: `git-stack` will give up and you'll have to use